 Higher education and vocational trades serve as required resources that create pathways for incarcerated youth to reenter society.
-This Prison to College Pipeline (P2CP) will serve as a form of social justice equalizing the distribution of wealth, opportunities, and privileges for minority and poverty-stricken incarcerated youth.
+This Prison to College Pipeline (P2CP) serves as a form of social justice equalizing the distribution of wealth, opportunities, and privileges for minority and poverty-stricken incarcerated youth.

 Below is the selection criteria and specific standards used to identify qualified applicants.